Erving Goffman

 Erving Goffman (11 June 1922 – 19 November 1982) was a Canadian-born American sociologist, social psychologist, and writer, considered by some "the most influential American sociologist of the twentieth century".

-In 2007, The Times Higher Education Guide listed him as the sixth most-cited author of books in the humanities and social sciences, behind Michel Foucault, Pierre Bourdieu, and Anthony Giddens, and ahead of Jürgen Habermas.
+In 2007, The Times Higher Education Guide listed him as the sixth most-cited author of books in the humanities and social sciences.

 Goffman was the 73rd president of the American Sociological Association.
 His best-known contribution to social theory is his study of symbolic interaction.
 This took the form of dramaturgical analysis, beginning with his 1956 book The Presentation of Self in Everyday Life.
 Goffman's other major works include Asylums (1961), Stigma (1963), Interaction Ritual (1967), Frame Analysis (1974), and Forms of Talk (1981).
 His major areas of study included the sociology of everyday life, social interaction, the social construction of self, social organization (framing) of experience, and particular elements of social life such as total institutions and stigmas.